paul-abhirup/Event-Ticketing-System/README.md

    do this step in frontendAPP, backend, blockchain directory.

+3. Add .env file

-4. Start the development server:
+5. Start the development server:

    npm run dev

-5. Open http://localhost:3005/ in your browser.
+6. Open http://localhost:3005/ in your browser.

 ## 🎥Demo